minibolt-guide/minibolt/bonus-guides/nostr/strfry-relay.md

 db = "/data/nostr/strfry-db/"

 relay {
     # Interface to listen on.
-Use 127.0.0.1 if behind reverse proxy
+Use 127.0.0.1 if behind a reverse proxy
     bind = "0.0.0.0"

-    # Port to open for the relay
+    # Port to open for the relay (default: 8880)
+    # Change this if you already run nostr-rs-relay on 8880
     port = 8880

     # Maximum number of open files/sockets